-To be considered for admission to the M.S. degree program in College Student Personnel Services, applicants must hold an earned bachelor's or master's degree from a regionally accredited institution of higher education, present evidence of personal qualities consistent with those required for effective practice in student affairs, and present evidence of the academic abilities needed to complete graduate level work successfully.
+To be considered for admission to the M.S. degree program in College Student Personnel Services, applicants must hold an earned bachelor's or master's degree from a regionally accredited institution of higher education, and present evidence of personal qualities consistent with those required for effective practice in student affairs.
 The indicated grade point averages reflect minimum criteria for consideration of an applicant.
-Because a variety of factors are considered in admitting students, simply meeting the minimum criteria does not guarantee acceptance.
+A student who is not admitted to the program may appeal the admissions decision to the CSPS program director.